Convert MD to EPUB

 • Publishing Platform Ready: Upload to Amazon KDP, Apple Books, Kobo

-• Professional Metadata: Include author, title, language, publisher info
+• Professional Metadata: Include author, title, language, and publisher info

 • Chapter Navigation: Easy navigation between book sections

-• Standards Compliant: Valid EPUB format for distribution
+• Standards Compliant: Valid EPUB format passes EPUBCheck validation

 Practical Examples